IBM/optimize-procurement-and-inventory-with-ai/README.md

 ## Create a web-application for the procurement manager to use
-To make his machine learning model easy to use, Joe deploys his decision optimization model created from the previous step to production, and accesses it via API.
-The input to the model is the demand generated from the SPSS model he has deployed, and this model will be run periodically to get the latest predicted demand.
-He builds a web-application that calls the deployed model via API in order to allows the store manager to optimize inventory and reduce cost based the demand prediction.
+To make his machine learning model easy to use, Joe deploys his decision optimization model created from the previous step to production.
+The input to the model is the demand generated from the SPSS model, and the SPSS model runs periodically to get the latest predicted demand.
+He builds a web-application that calls the deployed Decision Optimization model via API in order to help the store manager to optimize inventory and reduce cost based the demand prediction.

-The application displays the results of Decision Optimization - the optimal combination of plants and the number of items to order from each plant.
 Use the [Create a web-application to optimize plant selection based on cost and capacity](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization model via API and displays the results for the manager to use.